AngleProtocol/angle-docs/guides/app-guides/README.md

 Users can **lock** ANGLE to get veANGLE, vote on rewards distribution (**gauge** tab), stake their funds to **earn** ANGLE tokens, and **buy** ANGLE with any tokens directly from the same UI!

 More details about these use cases can be found in the guides above.
+For governance-related guides, head over to the [Governance guides](/guides/veangle-guides/README.md).

 ![New app UI](../../.gitbook/assets/new-app-ui.png)